-Today, not only has photography nearly completely made the shift to digital (save for a few folks loyal to the smells and processes of the dark room), but the availability of decent-quality cameras on something most of us use every day—our phones—has turned millions into amateur photographers.
+Today, not only has photography nearly completely made the shift to digital, with apps like Inshot for PC helping people learn the trade (though a few folks are loyal to the smells and processes of the dark room), but the availability of decent-quality cameras on something most of us use every day-our phones-has turned millions into amateur photographers.

 Photographer Kelli Klymenko is marketing director at Sedona Arts Center, a Google-trusted photographer, and is the driving force behind Sedona PhotoFest, which will be returning in June 2019.
 His arsenal of cameras includes Canon’s 5D Mark III, Mark II and 80D, and, of course, his iPhone.

 Did You Know?